AmoghArakere/QuiChat/README.md

 **Chat Without a Footprint** 🌐

 QuiChat is an anonymous chat application that enables secure, temporary, and private conversations between two users.
-With no chat history saved anywhere and a seamless experience, Chattr ensures your conversations leave no digital footprint. 🛡️💬
+With no chat history saved anywhere and a seamless experience, QuiChat ensures your conversations leave no digital footprint. 🛡️💬

 <br>